Local Offer Description

 - Training is provided dependent on current need.

-- Inclusion Manager and /other staff attend training and then share information with staff.
+- Inclusion Leader and /other staff attend training and then share information with staff

 6.3: Do teachers have any specific qualifications in SEND?

 - TAs’ train and support each other with specific intervention work.